-COVERAGE: Applies to all respondents who usually work on a Saturday (WCHDAY = 6).
+- COVERAGE: Applies to all respondents who usually work on a Saturday (WCHDAY = 6). - NOTES: Please see the note at the beginning of this user guide relating to historical quarterly specific questions.

 SUNDY - How many Sundays worked in last 4 weeks